-Reconciled With God Through Christ
+Reconciled with God through Christ

 “Rejoice, O Jerusalem: Come together all you that love her; rejoice you that have been in sorrow; that you may exult, and be filled from the breasts of her consolation.”
-On this fourth Sunday of Lent, the Church encourages us to: “Rejoice and be joyful,” because Christ is willing to reconcile us to his Father.
+On this fourth Sunday of Lent, the Church encourages us to: “Rejoice and be joyful” because Christ is willing to reconcile us to his Father.

 This is Providence in action.
 This man’s sickness was God’s way of mediating grace to his friends.
-In the same way, through his death, Christ reassures us that our “debt of sin” has been cancelled.
+In the same way, through his death, Christ reassures us that our “debt of sin” has been canceled.
 Also, His Sacraments mediate grace for us and reconcile us to God.

 In today’s gospel, through the story of the prodigal son, Jesus reassures us of God’s readiness to reconcile with us.
-The parable of the prodigal son is the story of a loving father, and a humble and repented son.
+The parable of the prodigal son is the story of a loving father and a humble and repented son.
 It is the story of reconciliation at its best.
 Most importantly, it reflects our own daily story and struggle.

 The sacrament of reconciliation helps us in three ways: First, reconciliation with God.
 Second, reconciliation with our brothers and sister, reconciliation with oneself.
 One leads to the other.
-Our reconciliation with God is strongly dependent on our reconciliation with others and of course, with ourselves.
+Our reconciliation with God is strongly dependent on our reconciliation with others and, of course, with ourselves.

 Peace be with you!